 For English clubs, this will be an important facility to upgrade in order to develop better youngsters as the players will face better opponents.

-Upgrading Your Football Manager Training and Youth Facilities
+Facilities: Training and Youth Facilities

 Planned expansions and the ability to request upgrades are done in the boardroom overview panel.
 To improve your current facilities, you’ll need to ask your board to schedule an upgrade.
 Alternatively, you can wait for your board to do it themselves.
 Upgrading your facilities will usually start immediately, but can also be scheduled for after the season is over depending on the board.
-It takes about some months to half a year depending on level of expansions – how big the upgrade is and which department you improves.
+It takes about some months to half a year depending on the level of expansions – how big the upgrade is and which department you improve.

 Upgrading isn’t as easy as it sounds though, and you should look at your finances and reputation before you ask your board for improving facilities.
-If the board thinks it’s too expensive they will not upgrade them, as you hasn’t the funds for it, or because the board has another philosophy, such as signing players for the first team only.
+If the board thinks it’s too expensive they will not upgrade them, as you haven’t the funds for it, or because the board has another philosophy, such as signing players for the first team only.

 The Benefits of Improving The Club Facilities

-The club facilities – hereby described as training and youth facilities are some of the most important parts of your club.
-Depending on the level of your Football Manager 2015 training facilities, you’re more likely to improve your players no matter what training you instruct them to do.
+The club facilities – hereby described as a training and youth facilities are some of the most important parts of your club.
+Depending on the level of your training facilities, you’re more likely to improve your players no matter what training you instruct them to do.
 Higher quality levels will have greater effects in terms of attribute improvement and general development.
 This applies especially to younger players in your senior team, who haven’t yet reached their full potential.
 For example, an 18-year old player will eventually become a much better player if he’s in Barcelona than in AFC Wimbledon, just through training facilities alone.
 His development will be quicker, and his attributes will increase by individual training.

 Investing in your Training facilities are beneficial for two major purposes: